dariopellegrini/Vertirest/README.md

 ```

 ## Executing RESTful operations
 Nothing else.
-Once the server is on the following routes will be available:
+Once the server is on, the following routes will be available:
 - GET localhost:5050/people gives the list of all person documents.
 - GET localhost:5050/people/:id gives a single person object.
 - POST localhost:5050/people perform the creation of a new person.